-Alternate link type guides web page visitors into various ways a page can be looked at.
-The webpage can be brought about in a pdf format or a documented alternative that is printable.
+Alternate link type guides web page visitors in various ways a page can be viewed.
+The webpage can be brought about in a pdf format or printable documented alternative.

-Furthermore, alternate link types can be useful in changing the languages.
-For instance, if a reader wants to view the portal in Spanish or French alternates, they can use an alternate link type to change into an alternative language.
+Furthermore, alternate link types can be useful in changing languages.
+For instance, if readers want to view the portal in Spanish or French alternates, they can use an alternate link type to change into an alternative language.

 Example: <link rel=”alternate” type=”application/atom+xml” title=”W3Schools News” href=”/blog/news/atom”>